chriskyfung/chriskyfung.github.io/_posts/qwiklabs/2020-05-02-Baseline-Infrastructure-Challenge-Lab.md

 <!--more-->

-Did the hints from the [last article](/blog/qwiklabs/Cloud-Architecture-Challenge-Lab) help you to finish the Cloud Architecture: Challenge lab?
+Did the hints from the [last article](/blog/qwiklabs/Deploy-and-Manage-Cloud-Environments-with-Google-Cloud-Challenge-Lab) help you to finish the Deploy and Manage Cloud Environments with Google Cloud: Challenge Lab?
 This time moves back to a very easy lab.
-A brief procedure for  **GSP315** _[Baseline Infrastructure: Challenge Lab](https://www.qwiklabs.com/focuses/10379?parent=catalog)_ are listed below.
+A brief procedure for  **GSP315** _[Perform Foundational Infrastructure Tasks in Google Cloud: Challenge Lab](https://www.qwiklabs.com/focuses/10379?parent=catalog)_ (formerly known as _Baseline Infrastructure: Challenge Lab_) is listed below.

 **The challenge contains 4 required tasks:**